emxsys/worldwind-web-app-tutorial/docs/lesson-3.md

 # How to Build a WorldWind Web App

 ## Lesson 3: Layer Management with Knockout
-- Use Knockout to display model data (e.g., layers) in views (i.e., panels)
+- Use Knockout to display model data in views
 - Configure WorldWind layers and layer categories
 - Enable and disable layers
 - Configure WMS/WMTS layers